aafiqah/v2/content/featured/Class Attendance Using Face Recognition System/index.md

 <div class="modal-content-container">
   <div class="modal-content-text">

 Class attendance is a system that helps institutions manage student attendance leads to taking students’ attendance using face recognition techniques.
-Also, this system provides a sending notification of students’ attendance to their guardians through WhatsApp.
 Successfully designed and executed a class attendance system as a solo project in 4 months for a Diploma final year project (fyp).

+Objective :

+1. To develop a student attendance system for class using face recognition techniques.
+2. To send notification of student’s attendance to guardian through WhatsApp.
+3. To automatically recognize student images within 5 seconds.
+4. To generate student attendance reports for each student.

 Limitation :